xxfcz/console.js/README.md

 Usage
 =====

-To reference the simulated console using a name other than traditional `console`, you can provide an alias:
+To reference the simulated console using a name other than the traditional `console`, you can provide an alias:

     <script src="lib/console.js"  data-alias="myConsole"></script>

 To force the browser to use the simulated console, even if they have builtin implementation, you can do this:

-    <script src="/conlibsole.js"  data-forced="true"></script>
+    <script src="lib/console.js"  data-forced="true"></script>